datalad-handbook/book/docs/intro/howto.rst

     Set an :term:`environment variable` ``NAME`` to ``Value`` for your current terminal session

+.. index:: ! paths
+   pair: what is; prompt

 The prompt
 ==========
 When you first login on the command line, you are greeted with "the prompt",